The Powerpuff Girls: Merchandise

+On October 12, 2023, Dynamite announced a deal with Warner Bros.
+Discovery to create a new line of comics based on various properties, including The Powerpuff Girls.
+The first issue was released in July 17, 2024.

 Music

 Three CD soundtracks were officially released for the series.
-The first, entitled Heroes & Villains, features original songs about the Powerpuff Girls characters by a number of artists, including the new wave group Devo, Bis, The Apples in Stereo and Frank Black.
-The first album did well, topping the Billboard's children's music chart for six weeks.
-Another album entitled The City of Soundsville features electronica-style character themes and also did well with critics.
-The third album, entitled Power Pop, features a more teen-oriented variety of pop songs.
+The first, titled Heroes & Villains, features original songs about the Powerpuff Girls characters by a number of artists, including the new wave group Devo, Bis, The Apples in Stereo and Frank Black.
+Mark Mothersbaugh, who originally sought out to be the series' composer, produced the album along with Bob Casale, his bandmate of Devo.
+The album did well, topping the Billboard's children's music chart for six weeks.
+Another album titled The City of Soundsville features electronica-style character themes and also did well with critics.
+The third album, titled Power Pop, features a more teen-oriented variety of pop songs.
 This third and final album was considered a "big disappointment" and was not received as well as the previous albums.
 The British girl group Sugababes also released a song called "Angels with Dirty Faces" to promote The Powerpuff Girls Movie.
-The song received generally positive reviews from critics, and peaked at number seven on the UK Singles Chart.
+The song received generally positive reviews from critics and peaked at number seven on the UK Singles Chart.
 The music video hearkens to "Nano of the North", an episode from the fourth season of The Powerpuff Girls, in which each Sugababes member portrays a Powerpuff Girl.